right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## Your House

 You don' t have to have a five-million-dollar house with expensive furniture to take home even the richest model in sight.
 It doesn't work that way.
-Having stuff awry in your house can sometimes help you.

----

-# THE PASSPORT

-only because women sometimes see men as little projects and look for your potential instead of your actual condition.
+Having stuff awry in your house can sometimes help you.only because women sometimes see men as little projects and look for your potential instead of your actual condition.

 If your house is clean, organized, and stylish, you are halfway there.